South Australia is under Level 1 restrictions with some additional restrictions.

-The following categories of fencing do not require Council approval, unless located within one of the areas listed below:
+The following categories of fencing do not require Council approval in general residential areas.

-All fences exceeding the above requirements require detevelopment approval from council.
+All fences exceeding the above requirements require development approval from council.

 In addition, the following types of fencing also require development approval from council:

-If you need council approval, you will need to fill in an application form, provide plans of the proposed fence, and pay the relevant fees.
-Please refer to our information sheet on how to make a development application or please contact Customer Service on (08) 8384 0666 for a booklet.
+If you need Development approval, you will need to fill in an application form, provide plans of the proposed fence, and pay the relevant fees.
+Please refer to Plan SA's website to lodge the application.

 Whether you need Council approval or not you should consider your legal obligations as well as the convenience and safety of your neighbours if you are building a fence on a common boundary.
 It is always best to speak to your neighbour before undertaking any fencing work.
 There may be legal requirements to notify your neighbour, and to share costs of the fencing.
 These responsibilities lie between neighbours and are not subject to Council approval or control.
 Information on your rights and obligations under the Fences Act may be obtained from the:

 helpline 1300 366 424

 If your property has an easement and your fence proposes to cross it, you may need the approval of the authority in which the easement vests.
 Encumbrances can also sometimes apply to a lane which may restrict the type, size and location of fences.
 Encumbrances are enforced by the Encumbror (usually the original developer) and not by Council.
 It is recommended you check your Certificate of Title for any restrictive easements or encumbrances.

 If you wish to erect or repair a fence that shares a boundary with council property, a notice can be served on council requesting us to share the cost.